The Legality: A Washington Lawyer’s Opinion on this Issue.

 So can I record or not?
 The Revised Code of Washington Section on The Right of Privacy

 In Washington, there is a whole section of law and code that lawyers, judges and courts regularly rely on to deal with the when, where, why and how police officers, courts, media and individuals can record what someone else is saying.
-With that in mind, most business and private citizen questions can be answered by reading a particular code section of this chapter: Intercepting, recording, or divulging private communication—Consent required—Exceptions.
+With that in mind, most business and private citizen questions can be answered by reading this particular code section of this chapter: Intercepting, recording, or divulging private communication—Consent required—Exceptions.

 There are times you can, but not many.
 In Washington, if someone is having a private communication or conversation with someone else, it cannot be recorded without the consent of all parties in the conversation … but there are important exceptions explained below.